Motorcycle Accident Head and Brain Injuries

-Intellectual impairment – There may be a degradation of cognitive ability, in terms of learning, reason, memory, judgement and concentration.
+Intellectual impairment – There may be degradation of cognitive ability, in terms of learning, reason, memory, judgment, and concentration.
 Executive functioning may also be impacted, such as the ability to plan, organize, or multitask.

 Communication problems – Reading and writing capabilities may be affected.
 In terms of speech, there may be slurring, problems with making changes to tone or pitch to express emotion, or inability to move mouth muscles to form certain words (known as dysarthria).

 Behavioral changes – Depending on the region of the brain affected, victims may have marked changes in social behavior, empathy, or self-control.
 Some have verbal or physical outbursts, while others may display risky behavior and lack of inhibition or proper judgment,

 Emotional effects – These can include anxiety, depression, sudden mood swings, irritability, and insomnia.

 Sensory issues – Survivors of serious head injuries often suffer from vision problems (such as blind spots or double vision) and impaired hand-eye coordination.
 Others report having trouble with balance, or a persistent ringing in their ears.